Battery on a Pregnant Female

 The harsh penalties for this offense recognize that pregnant women are particularly vulnerable to domestic violence and other forms of abuse.

-The crime is sometimes abbreviated on the arrest report as: “Aggrav Battery: Offendr Knew/Should Have Known Victim Pregnant (Domestic or Dating Violence)” or “Aggravated Battery Pregnant Female.”
+The crime is sometimes abbreviated on the arrest report as: “Aggrav Battery: Offender Knew/Should Have Known Victim Pregnant (Domestic or Dating Violence)” or “Aggravated Battery Pregnant Female.”

 By making the consequences of hitting, pushing, or striking a pregnant woman particularly harsh, the statute discourages injuries to the vulnerable mother and the unborn child.

 Many people are surprised to learn that this serious crime can be alleged even if the contact caused no serious injury to the woman or her unborn child.